stonecoinproject/stonem-frontend/README.md

 - TSLint with Airbnb config.
 - Jest with configuration to support the environment, i.e. TypeScript and Babel, CSS modules and webpack-file-loader.

+### Getting Started.

+Looking to contribute code?
+You may [fork this repository](https://github.com/stonecoinproject/stonem-frontend.git).

 ## NPM / Yarn scripts

 The following scripts are provided to build, lint, etc: